cisagov/manage.get.gov/docs/developer/README.md

 ### CSS classes naming

-We use [CSS Block Element Modifier (BEM)](https://getbem.com/naming/) naming convention for our custom classes.
-This is in line with how USWDS [approaches](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/) their CSS class architecture and helps keep our code cohesive and readable.
+We use the [CSS Block Element Modifier (BEM)](https://getbem.com/naming/) naming convention for our custom classes.
+This is in line with how [USWDS approaches](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/) their CSS class architecture and helps keep our code cohesive and readable.

 ### Upgrading USWDS and other JavaScript packages